Belgium

 Childlessness rate (TCR)

-In 2024, Belgium’s childlessness rate (TCR) stands at 33.4%, marking a slight increase of 1.3 percentage points from 2023.
-Over the past five years, this rate has shown an upward trend, averaging 32.3% between 2020 and 2024.
-When compared to the average in the 1990s, which was 34.1%, the current figure remains similarly high.
-On a global scale, Belgium is positioned 30th among 38 countries, while within Europe, it ranks 23rd out of 31.
+The childlessness rate (TCR) in Belgium reached 33.4% in 2024, marking a slight increase of 1.3 percentage points from 2023.
+Over the past five years, the TCR has shown a rising trend, averaging 32.3% between 2020 and 2024.
+When compared to the average from the 1990s, which stood at 34.1%, the current figure remains quite close to that long-term level.
+On a global scale, Belgium is positioned 30th among 38 countries, while within Europe, it holds the 23rd spot out of 31.

 | Year | TCR | Year | TCR |